leighbennett/atch/README.md

 ### add_ui() ###
   ***Description***

-  The .add_ui() method creates a html element for user to select files.
+  The .add_ui() method creates a html element for user to select and preview files.

   ***Syntax***